johnhamm/node-snowmaker/README.md

 base62 | *L33T*

 Plus, large numbers are compressed into small strings using base62.
 For instance, if one of your table identifiers ever reached 68,289,801,377,242 then that ID would be stored as "johnhamm"!

+### bool caseSensitive (default true)
+Snowmaker will use alphanumeric identifiers with both uppercase and lowercase letters if this is set to true.

 ## Snowmaker and Concurrency
 This is Tatham Oddie's diagram from his blog which explains how Snowmaker handles concurrent clients: